 In December 2021, the Parent Company purchased 214,351 common and 118,982 preferred shares representing 40% of the ownership and voting rights of CLLC for ₱113.2 million from RSBV, resulting to 100% ownership of the Parent Company in CLLC.
 The difference between the acquisition cost and book value amounting to ₱60.5 million was recorded as reduction to equity reserves.
-Also, RSBV assigned its shareholder advances and accrued interest receivables amounting to ₱764.1 million.
-The Parent Company's outstanding payable arising from the purchase of common shares and preferred shares in CLLC amounted to nil and ₱762.3 million as at September 30, 2022 and December 31, 2021, respectively.
-The balance was fully settled in 2022.
+RSBV assigned its shareholder advances and accrued interest receivables amounting to ₱764.1 million which was fully settled in 2022.